 In recent years austerity measures have been implemented by Central Government to reduce overall public sector spending.
-This has resulted in changes in the way the Council is funded and has seen the withdrawal of central government grant (revenue support grant) and the introduction of the local retention of business rates.
+This has resulted in changes in the way the Council is funded and has seen the withdrawal of central government grant (revenue support grant) and the introduction of business rates locally.
 The Council is part of the Lancashire Business Rate Pooling arrangement which allows increases in business rates to be retained locally but transfers the financial risk of maintaining and growing the tax base to local councils.
 These arrangements benefit South Ribble and therefore contribute positively to the Council's overall financial position.
 In September 2018 South Ribble participated in the Lancashire application for the Business Rates 75% pilot scheme.
-The Lancashire bid was successful and therefore, for 2019/20 only, South Ribble will benefit from retaining a higher proportion of any growth in business rates income.
-This increase in funding has been included in the 2019/20 budget forecast.
-For 2020/21, the locally retained share has reverted to the previous level of 50%.
+The Lancashire bid was successful and therefore, for 2019/20 only and South Ribble benefitted from retaining a higher proportion of any growth in business rates income.
+This increase in funding was included in the 2019/20 budget forecast.

 Another core funding stream is New Homes Bonus (NHB) which relates to growth in housing supply in the borough.
 The NHB scheme was changed in 2017/18 when the benefit receivable was reduced from 6 to 4 years and a growth threshold was also introduced.
-South Ribble has committed to pay its receipts into City Deal and therefore, because of these changes, less funding will be available from this source for the Council to pay into City Deal and the Council's element will cease after 2019/20.
-Further allocations of NHB were made for 2020/21, but these were for one year only and the future of NHB beyond the end of that year remains very uncertain.
+South Ribble has committed to pay its receipts into City Deal and therefore, because of these changes, less funding was available for City Deal and the Council's element was expected to cease after 2019/20.
+However, NHB is receivable in 2020/21 as the funding reforms were delayed by government.
+The outlook for NHB remains uncertain as the government addresses the COVID 19 pandemic.